CopticScriptorium/coptic-nlp/README.md

-  --pos_spans           Harvest POS tags and lemmas from SGML spans --merge_parse         Merge/add a parse into a ready SGML file --version             Print version number and quit
+  --pos_spans           Harvest POS tags and lemmas from SGML spans --merge_parse         Merge/add a parse into a ready SGML file --version             Print version number and quit --treetagger          Tag using TreeTagger instead of flair --marmot              Tag using Marmot instead of flair --malt                Parse using MaltParser instead of Diaparser (requires Java) --no_gold_parse       Do not use UD_Coptic cache for gold parses --processing_meta     Add segmentation/tagging/parsing/entities="auto" --old_testament       Use Old Testament identities (Jesus means Jesus son of Naue i.e. Joshua, etc.)
 ```

 ### Example usage